ucdavis/accessible-pdf-rocky/docs/METRICS_DEPLOYMENT.md

 1. Set up alerting rules in Prometheus (see docs/MONITORING_SETUP.md)
 2. Create custom Grafana dashboards for your metrics
-3. Add more metrics as needed in FastAPI controller
+3. Add more metrics as needed in .NET API .NET server
 4. Consider adding Azure metrics if deployed there

 ## References